jamitag/project-5-eCommerce-Website/README.md

 **Solution** - The html file itself is fine and the error seemed to be coming from the block tag pulling a Django form for my forms.py file.
 I found a similar issue [here](https://stackoverflow.com/questions/38634914/display-django-form-error-for-each-field-in-template-and-each-correct-data-in-te), and when I changed by block tag from {{form}} to {{form.body}}, this removed the warnings.

+**Issue 4** - I could not access the site admin at the beginning of the project shortly after setup.

+**Solution** -  I found this [solution](https://stackoverflow.com/questions/16068518/django-site-matching-query-does-not-exist) and discovered that simply changing ‘site_id = 1’ ( as instructed in the CI set up video) to ‘SITE_ID=1’ fixed the issue.

-**Issue 4** - Django media files not working when debug set to False.
+**Issue 5** - Django media files not working when debug set to False.

 **Solution** - I discovered a [solution](https://stackoverflow.com/questions/55842323/django-media-files-doesnt-work-when-debug-false), and when I changed by block tag from {{form}} to {{form.body}}, this removed the warnings.